Tenshō-Jingo war: Background

 Takeda clan in Kai Province at the battle of Tenmokuzan, Nobunaga gave Ieyasu the right to govern Suruga Province in recognition of his service in the fight against the Takeda clan.

 However, soon enough Oda Nobunaga was assassinated at Honnō-ji, a temple in Kyoto, on 21 June 1582 (2nd day of the sixth month, Tenshō 10), by his own vassal Akechi Mitsuhide.
 Tokugawa Ieyasu, Nobunaga's ally, heard the news of The death of Oda Nobunaga while he was at Hirakata, Osaka, but at the time, he had only a few companions with him.

 The Tokugawa group escaped the chaos through Kada Pass, where they reached the territory of the friendly Kōka ikki clans of Jizamurai.
 The Koka ikki assisted Ieyasu in eliminating the threats of the Ochimusha-gari outlaws and escorted them until they reached Iga Province, where they were further protected by other friendly groups of Iga ikki which accompanied the Ieyasu group until they safely reached Mikawa.

-Having learned the sudden death of Nobunaga, the Uesugi and Hōjo clans thought this is the good opportunity to seize the Shinano and Kozuke provinces from the Oda clan.
+After Ieyasu reached Mikawa, he immediately moved to shift his focus to former Takeda clan territory as he expected unrest there.
+As a preemptive measure, Ieyasu dispatched Honda Nobutoshi to contact Kawajiri Hidetaka, who ruled Suwa District as a vassal of the Oda clan, to request cooperation, While at that moment, ex Takeda clan vassal Yoda Nobushige pledges his allegiance to Ieyasu.